• Study level

 • Chemical reactivities of precursors at high temperatures and structural models of glasses

-• Electrical and thermal conductivity, diffusion phenomena
+• Electrical and thermal conductivities, diffusion phenomena

 • Structures and dynamics of molten oxides, rheological behavior (experimental methods)